mx1001/hardops_manual/docs/discussion_cylinoid.md

 > These are based on user examples and discussions / comments.

+# How to fix the bevel after Decimate.

 ![cylinoid](img/cylinoid/cyl5.png)

 This can happen from not having the decimate present in the modifier stack.